martinp23/peeksgroup-website/content/authors/dexter-gordon/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: Hi!
-I'm a Sydney local currently in the final year of my Bachelor of Advanced Science.
-I’m studying Honours part-time with the Peeks group – I earn money as a building automation systems engineer, using specialist software to automate HVAC systems and build graphical interfaces for large commercial buildings.
-My interests are politics&#58; I'm in the leadership team of the youth wing of a major Australian political party, and I love to campaign for issues that are close to me!
-I like to cycle to uni when I’m not locked down in self-isolation.
+I’m a Sydney local studying a PhD with the Peeks group at UNSW, having completed my Bachelor of Advanced Science (Hons) at this university in 2021.
+My primary research interests are synthetic organic chemistry, analytical techniques such as time-resolved spectrofluorometry, and computational chemistry.
+Outside of uni, I sometimes sing with Vox Canvas, a barbershop acapella group based in Sydney, and I have a keen interest in politics and urban development.
+After a long day working on my project, my cat Sammy is always waiting for me at home!

 # List each interest with a dash
 interests: